 The figures are believed to have been made by the Mohave and Quechan Indians, are somewhere between 450 and 2,000 years old, and represent Mastamho, the creator of life.
 The palette of these “drawings” is the earth itself; the artists scraped the dark rock of the desert ground to expose the lighter soil underneath.

-With the largest human figure coming in at 171 feet (52 meters) long, they are difficult to see from ground level and are best viewed from a helicopter.
+With the largest human figure coming in at 167 feet long, they are difficult to see from ground level and are best viewed from a helicopter.
 In fact, the figures are so difficult to see from the ground that it wasn’t until 1932, when a pilot happened to look down and notice them, that they were rediscovered by modern society.
-Which begs the question: If the figures can only be viewed from the air, how did the the Mohave and Quechan Indians see them?
+Which begs the question: If the figures can only be viewed from the air, how did the Mohave and Quechan Indians see them?